corda/corda/docs/source/running-a-node.rst

 ~~~~~~~~~~~~~~~~~~~~~

 There are several ways of setting JVM arguments for the node process (particularly the garbage collector and the memory settings).
-They are listed here in order of increasing priority, i.e. if the same flag is set in a way lower in this list, it will override
+They are listed here in order of increasing priority, i.e. if the same flag is set in a way later in this list, it will override
 anything set earlier.

-:Default arguments in capsule: The capuled corda node has default flags set to ``-Xmx512m -XX:+UseG1GC`` - this gives the node (a relatively
+:Default arguments in capsule: The capsuled corda node has default flags set to ``-Xmx512m -XX:+UseG1GC`` - this gives the node (a relatively
    low) 512 MB of heap space and turns on the G1 garbage collector, ensuring low pause times for garbage collection.

 :Node configuration: The node configuration file can specify custom default JVM arguments by adding a section like::